stevenrobertson/sd-docs/report/flame_algorithm.md

 \frac{1}{3}
 \text{.
 (Pulls point towards Vertex C)}$

-However, using the affine transformation matrix described in we can equivalently write the transformations as:
+Using the affine transformation matrix described previously we can equivalently write the transformations more succinctly as:

 $F_{0}=
 \begin{vmatrix}